jmmendez-ops/jmmendez-ops/README.md

 </div>

----

 ### About me

 I'm a computer science student from the Philippines, currently learning the ropes of software development one project at a time.
-I like turning small ideas into working tools — mostly through Python automation.
+I like turning small ideas into working tools  mostly through Python automation.

-- 🐍 I build Python automation scripts — things like bulk credential/hash testing tools using plain `.txt` input files
+- 🐍 I build Python automation scripts  things like bulk credential/hash testing tools using plain `.txt` input files
-- Currently learning **Dart & Flutter** to move into mobile app development
+- Currently learning Dart & Flutter to move into mobile app development
-- I have a bunch of projects in progress — currently private, but releasing them soon
+- I have a bunch of projects in progress  currently private, but releasing them soon
 - 💡 Always experimenting with small automation ideas that solve a real (or fun) problem

 ---